fiorentinaChang/cross-asset-tsmom-risk/README.md

 This means the strategy should not be interpreted as a deployable leveraged portfolio without further implementation work.

-### 9.9 No Formal VaR or Expected Shortfall Module
+### 9.9 Limited VaR and Expected Shortfall Analysis

-The current project focuses on volatility, drawdown, crisis windows, stress returns, and sensitivity analysis.
+The current project includes Daily 99% VaR and Daily 99% Expected Shortfall in the headline results and benchmark comparison.

+However, the VaR and ES analysis remains limited.
+A production-grade market-risk framework would require rolling VaR, stressed VaR, VaR backtesting exceptions, scenario-based losses, risk-factor decomposition, and risk contribution by asset and asset class.

-It does not yet include a formal VaR or Expected Shortfall module.
-This is a natural extension for a bank-style market-risk framework.
+This is a natural extension for a more complete bank-style market-risk framework.

 ### 9.10 Data Source Risk